Abandoned & Little-Known Airfields:

 According to Brent Peircy, “To my knowledge it is one of the few original buildings that remained operational & didn't fall into disrepair.

-I lived on the base from 1966-68 & we attended that Chapel,
+I lived on the base from 1966-68 & we attended that Chapel, and when I visited again in the summer of 1990,

 the Chapel was still operational & in fine condition unlike most other buildings on the base which were in terrible condition.”